Chancellor welcomes £50m boost for medicines manufacturing | HM Treasury

 “This joint public-private investment in Accord Healthcare’s site will retain and create highly skilled jobs in Newcastle, ensuring we reap the benefits of the talent in every corner of our country while growing our local and national economies.”

-Welcoming the announcement Paul Tredwell Executive Vice President of Accord Healthcare, EMENA said:
+Welcoming the announcement Paul Tredwell Executive Vice President of Accord Healthcare, EMENA recently said:

 “Accord is delighted to have worked with the government to unlock this £50 million investment to continue supplying affordable, high-quality medicines to the NHS.
 Today’s announcement is positive news for the medicines manufacturing industry across the UK and signals that government is squarely behind this business sector.